& Emotional Wellbeing

 Nicole Lapratte-Patry, Canine Behaviour Specialist

 Nicole Lapratte-Patry CBCC-KA, has earned her “Canine Behaviour Consultant” certification through the Certification Council for Professional Dog Trainers® (CCPDT®).
 Nicole has joined more than 160 CBCC-KA certificants worldwide.

 In her never-ending quest for animal-related knowledge acquisition, Nicole found herself irresistibly drawn to dogs.
 Gaining ever more canine-related knowledge is very much a focus and a daily happening.
 Lifelong learning is her goal as she truly believes that learning expands the soul as well as the mind.
 This passion for dogs as well as for teaching, education and sharing are the inner drives that motivate her.

 Nicole has had the pleasure of sharing her life with many dogs, all of which have taught her something new along the way.
 Precious lessons they have been!
-Nicole presently shares her life with 4 dogs : (3) French Bulldogs, and a Miniature Wirehair Dachshund.
+Nicole presently shares her life with 3 dogs : A French Bulldogs, a Golden Retriever and a Miniature Wirehair Dachshund X.

 This passion for dogs as well as for teaching, education and sharing are the inner drives that motivate her.

 Nicole has had the pleasure of sharing her life with many dogs, all of which have taught her something new along the way.
 Precious lessons they have been!
-Nicole presently shares her life with 4 dogs that vary in age, size and breed: (2) French Bulldogs, a Golden Retriever and a Miniature Wirehair Dachshund.
+Nicole presently shares her life with 4 dogs that vary in age, size and breed: a French Bulldog, a Golden Retriever and a Miniature Wirehair Dachshund.

 Here is a compilation of Nicole’s canine related learning journey: